jacqizee/Plantpedia/README.md

 Areas I implemented on the back-end individually included:

 #### Populating Nested Virtual Fields for Plant Show Page
-Populated a virtual field within a virtual field was initially was a bit difficult as we did not understand how or if this was possible, but by reading through the Mongoose documentation I was able to find and populate the fields we desired.
+Populating a virtual field within a virtual field was initially a bit difficult as we did not understand how or if this was possible, but by reading through the Mongoose documentation I was able to find and populate the fields we desired.
 ```
     // Retrieve a plant and populate virtual fields, then populating virtual fields within virtual fields
     const plant = await Plant.findById(id)